openfantasymap/ofm-blastzone/README.md

-# Blastzone
+# FantasyMaps Blastzone
-## This Module is no longer supported, if you wish to adopt the module feel free to contact me on my discord https://theripper93.com/
+Based on theripper93's original FoundryVTT BlastZone, it integrates with FantasyMaps Shared World system.

 ## The most dangerous module on foundry
-## Blast away those pesky walls using templates
+Blast away those pesky walls using templates

 Before the blast